timholy/ProgressMeter.jl/README.md

 Progress: 53%[==========================>                       ]  ETA: 0:09:02
 ```

-### Progress meters for tasks with an unknown number of steps
+### Progress meters for tasks with a target threshold

 Some tasks only terminate when some criterion is satisfied, for
 example to achieve convergence within a specified tolerance.
 In such